ifoxfoot/fqacalc/README.md

 #> [1] 6
 ```

-## Unweighted FQI Metrics
+## Unweighted (Inventory) FQI Metrics

-`fqacalc` also contains a variety of functions that calculate Total
+`fqacalc` contains a variety of functions that calculate Total Species
-Species Richness, Native Species Richness, Mean C, Native Mean C, Total
+Richness, Native Species Richness, Mean C, Native Mean C, Total FQI,
-FQI, Native FQI, and Adjusted FQI.
-All of these functions eliminate
+Native FQI, and Adjusted FQI.
+All of these functions eliminate duplicate
-duplicate species and species that cannot be found in the regional
+species and species that cannot be found in the regional database.
+All
-database.
-All but Total Species Richness and Native Species Richness
+but Total Species Richness and Native Species Richness automatically
-automatically eliminate species that are not associated with a C Value.
+eliminate species that are not associated with a C Value.

 #### Function Arguments

-In general, all of the metric functions have the same arguments.
+In general, all of these metric functions have the same arguments.

 - **x**: A data frame containing a list of plant species.
 This data
-  frame *must* have one of the following columns: `scientific_name` or
+  frame *must* have one of the following columns: `name` or `acronym`.
-  `acronym`.

 - **key**: A character string representing the column that will be used
   to join the input `x` with the regional FQA database.
 If a value is